Team Canada celebrates National Indigenous Peoples Day

-Over the decades, Indigenous athletes have contributed greatly to our legacy at the Olympic Games.
+Over the decades, Indigenous athletes have contributed greatly to Team Canada’s legacy at the Olympic Games.
 To honour them, here are just a few of the athletes of First Nations, Inuit, and Métis heritage who have distinguished themselves with their journey through sport.

 Alwyn Morris

-Two-time Olympic medallist Alwyn Morris hails from the Mohawk nation from Kahnawake, located south of Montreal.
+Two-time Olympic medallist Alwyn Morris hails from the Mohawk nation of Kahnawake, located south of Montreal.

 Morris is known for his inspiring podium appearance during the Los Angeles 1984 Olympic Games, as he stood alongside his kayaking partner Hugh Fisher.